OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/changing-our-contact-us-page-1.md

 ## Our first changes

-Our initial changes were guided more by not repeating the past than by any focus on user needs; the long list of phone numbers and email addresses was replaced by a minimalist set of paragraphs in a hierarchy of online, phone and in person.
+Our initial changes were guided more by not repeating the past than by any focus on user needs; the long list of phone numbers and email addresses was replaced by a minimalist set of entries in a contact hierarchy of online, phone and in person.

 At the same time we were aware that there had been a call for a single email address for the council.
+Our Customer Service team  resisted this, as a previous attempt to use one had resulted in a deluge of general enquiries that needed significant staff time to categorise and forward to the most appropriate service.

+The new page was launched as part of the new site in January 2016 with a generic Contact Us form, with service categories to help speed up the processing of the responses.
+Without a corporate customer service email address, all submissions were forwarded to the webmaster address looked after by our team.

+After 8 days we'd received 107

 ## Options we considered